Simply Scratch Made

 Jump to Recipe Print Recipe

-When it comes to flavor, I love and highly recommend cooking quinoa in chicken stock versus water.
-Quinoa takes on so much flavor from the stock and makes this simple dish that much better.
+When it comes to flavor, I highly recommend cooking quinoa in chicken stock instead of water.
+The quinoa soaks up the savory flavor, which makes this basic side dish taste even better.

 1. Rinse the quinoa in cold water for 30 seconds.
 Strain and add to a medium saucepan.